Rajkumar-Khothapalli/Admitspot-Assignment/README.md

 # Admitspot-Assignment
-This is a contact management system assignment backend server side prject!
+This is a contact management system assignment backend server side project!